Undertale: Accolades

-Deltarune
+Spin-off

 After previously teasing something Undertale-related a day earlier, Fox released the first chapter of Deltarune on October 31, 2018, for macOS and Windows for free.
 Deltarune is "not the world of Undertale", according to Fox, though characters and settings may bring some of Undertales world to mind, but is "intended for people who have completed Undertale".
 The name Deltarune is an anagram of Undertale.
 Fox said Deltarune would be a larger project than Undertale, stating it took him a few years to create the game's first chapter, much longer than it took him to complete the Undertale demo.
 Unlike Undertale, Deltarune is marketed as having only one ending regardless of what choices the player makes in the game.

 Chapter 2 of Deltarune was released for free on September 17, 2021, after Fox acquired a team to help him with further development.
 Once all chapters are complete, the game will be released as a complete whole; Fox stated that he does not have an anticipated timetable for completion.
 Chapters 1 through 4 were released as a paid package on June 4, 2025, and a day later in Japan.
+Chapter 5 released on June 24, 2026, simultaneously in all regions.
 All future chapters will be released as free updates.